Relaxation approach for learning neural network regularizers for a class of identification problems: Abstract

 \section{Abstract}

-The present paper deals with the data-driven design of regularizers in the form of artificial nerual networks, for solving inverse problems formulated as optimal control problems.
-These regularizers aim at improving accuracy, wellposedness or compensating uncertainties for a class of optimal control problems (inner-problems).
+The present paper deals with the data-driven design of regularizers in the form of artificial neural networks, for solving certain inverse problems formulated as optimal control problems.
+These regularizers aim at improving accuracy, wellposedness or compensating uncertainties for a given class of optimal control problems (inner-problems).
 Parameterized as neural networks, their weights are chosen in order to reduce a misfit between data and observations of the state solution of the inner- optimal control problems.
 Learning these weights constitutes the outer-problem.
-Based on necessary first-order optimality conditions for the inner-problems, a relaxation approach is proposed in order to implement efficient solving of the inner-problems, namely the forward operator of the outer-problem.
-Optimality conditions are derived for the latter, and numerical illustrations show the feasibility of the relaxation approach, first for rediscovering standard $L^2$-regularizers, and next for designing regularizers that compensate unknown noise on the observed state of the inner-problem.
+Based on necessary first-order optimality conditions for the inner-problems, a relaxation approach is proposed in order to implement efficient solving of these inner-problems, namely the forward operator of the outer-problem.
+Optimality conditions are derived for the latter, and are implemented in numerical illustrations dealing with the inverse conductivity problem.
+The numerical tests show the feasibility of the relaxation approach, first for rediscovering standard $L^2$-regularizers, and next for designing regularizers that compensate unknown noise on the observed state of the inner-problem.